Jeremiah33-3/C-and-Computer-Organisation/Cache.md

     - virtual mem
     - OS managed: transparent to programmer (not in cs2100)
 - memory access time terminology
-  - hit: data is in cache
+  - hit: data wanted is in cache
     - hit rate: fraction of mem accesses that hit
     - hit time: time to access cache
-  - miss: data is not in cache
+  - miss: data wanted is not in cache
     - miss rate = 1 - hit rate
     - miss penalty: time to replace cache block + hit time
   - hit time < miss penalty